Heart muscle abnormality affects blood flow and heart rhythm

 - Restrictive cardiomyopathy – when the heart muscle becomes rigid, preventing the heart from filling with and pumping blood between beats

-- Unclassified cardiomyopathy – other types of cardiomyopathy that don’t fall into the main categories
+- Unclassified cardiomyopathy – other types that don’t fall into the main categories

 Cardiomyopathy can be genetic, something you’ve inherited, or it can be acquired, meaning it has happened as a result of another condition you may have.

-In some cases, there are no symptoms of cardiomyopathy so you may not know you have it.
+In some cases, there are no symptoms so you may not know you have it.
 In other cases, there is rapid onset of severe symptoms that can be life-threatening.

 Symptoms may include: